 Resignation and Termination of Lesson Programs¶

-3. Organizational Membership¶
+3. Organisational Membership¶

 4. Individual Voting Membership¶

 The Carpentries community includes many opportunities for involvement representing variable levels of commitment.
 All individuals participating in community activities are required to conform to the Code of Conduct.
-Individuals may choose to commit to serving in one or more formal roles in the community, such as instructor, trainer, or maintainer, as defined by The Carpentries Handbook.
+Individuals may choose to commit to serving in one or more formal roles in the community, such as Instructor, Trainer, or Maintainer, as defined by The Carpentries Handbook.

 Eligibility, Rights, and Termination for Voting Members¶

-Every individual who has completed instructor or trainer certification in the past year
+Every individual who has completed Instructor or Trainer certification in the past year

 The Executive Director is not eligible for Voting Membership.